 Each holder of Preferred Shares shall have one vote for each Pagaya Ordinary Share which the Preferred Shares held by such holder of record could be converted into, in every resolution, regardless to whether the vote thereon is conducted by a show of hands, by written consent in lieu of a meeting, or by any other mean, on all matters entitled to be voted on by the Shareholders of the Company or by the holders of Preferred Shares voting together as a single class on an as converted basis (except as otherwise expressly provided herein or as required by law).
 The board of the Company shall consist of a total of up to eight members.
 Certain Preferred Shareholders of the Company may appoint a total of four Directors (the "Preferred Directors") as long as each of them holds at least the Minimum Share Threshold.
 A majority among the Founders (i.e., two of the three Founders) shall be entitled to appoint three Directors (each such appointed Director, an "Ordinary Director" and collectively, the "Ordinary Directors").
-The Ordinary Directors, and the Preferred Directors in office may, by a majority vote among them, appoint one Director who shall have expertise and extensive knowledge in the Company's field of business.
+The Ordinary Director who shall have expertise and extensive knowledge in the Company's field of business.
 In addition to the voting rights described herein, there are other majority requirements for the taking of certain actions or adoption certain resolutions as forth in the Company's Articles of Association.